JavaScript-Py/WheatherApp/README.md

 # WheatherApp
- A wheather application using a API
+ A wheather application using an API